alols/vim-pro/README.md

         :autocmd BufWritePost *.c Padd %

 3.  vimpro will automatically generate a tags file and keep it updated.
+It will add the tags file to your `tags` option, but it will not remove anything already present.
+This way you can still use multiple tag files.

 4. The next time you start Vim you have to load your project.